-Our school embeds student wellbeing and positive behaviour strategies and practices across the care continuum to promote positive behaviour and respond to behaviours of concern, including bullying and cyber-bullying behaviour.
+Our school embeds student wellbeing and positive behaviour approaches and strategies in practices across the care continuum to promote positive behaviour and respond to behaviours of concern, including bullying and cyber-bullying behaviour.

-These strategies are built on a foundation of evidence-based effective classroom practices that set the tone for engagement with learning and respectful relationships.
+These approaches and strategies are built on a foundation of evidence-based effective classroom practices that set the tone for engagement with learning and respectful relationships.
 These practices include:

-- stating and explicitly teaching classroom expectations - establishing predictable routines and procedures that are communicated clearly to students - encouraging expected behaviour with positive feedback and reinforcement - discouraging inappropriate behaviour

-- providing active supervision of students - maximising opportunities for active engagement with learning - providing carefully sequenced engaging lessons that provide options for student choice - differentiating learning content and tasks to meet the needs of all learners.
+- stating and explicitly teaching classroom expectations - establishing predictable routines and procedures that are communicated clearly to students - encouraging expected behaviour with positive feedback and reinforcement - discouraging inappropriate behaviour - providing active supervision of students - maximising opportunities for active engagement with learning - providing carefully sequenced engaging lessons that provide options for student choice - differentiating learning content and tasks to meet the needs of all learners.

-Care Continuum Strategy or Program Details Audience Prevention Positive Living Skills The Positive Living Skills (PLS) program is an evidence-based comprehensive mental health and wellbeing approach based on a combination of social and emotional learning, preventative mental health, resilience and life skills.
-All Prevention Child protection Teaching child protection education is a mandatory part of the syllabus.
+Care Continuum Strategy or Program Details Audience Prevention Better Buddies initiative The Alanah and Madeline Foundation's Better Buddies Framework is an initiative designed to create friendly and caring primary school communities where bullying is reduced.
+Students K - 6 Prevention The Resilience Project The Resilience Project's School Partnership Program is designed to support the implementation of mental health and wellbeing curriculum.
+Students K - 6 Prevention Child protection Teaching child protection education is a mandatory part of the syllabus.
 Students K - 6 Prevention / Early Intervention / Targeted / Individual Australian eSafety Commissioner Toolkit for Schools to prevent and respond to cyberbullying The toolkit resources are categorised into four elements: Prepare, Engage, Educate and Respond.
 The resources are used to engage with the school community about creating and maintaining safe online environments to prevent cyberbullying incidents.
 The toolkit includes actions to report and manage cyberbullying incidents.
-All Early Intervention Peaceful kids Small group intervention to support and increase the coping strategies of students who are feeling anxious, stressed or who have poor resilience in a small group environment at school.
-Individual students K - 6 Targeted / Individual intervention Learning and Support The Principal works with teachers, students and families to support students who require personalised learning and support.
-All Targeted / individual intervention Attendance support The principal will convene a planning meeting with students, families and teachers to address barriers to improved attendance and set growth goals.
-Individual students, attendance co-ordinator Individual intervention Individual behaviour support planning This may include developing, implementing, monitoring and reviewing: behaviour support, behaviour response and risk management plans.
-Individual students, parent/carer, teachers
+All Targeted / Individual intervention Learning and Support The LST works with teachers, students and families to support students who require personalised learning and support.
+All Targeted / individual intervention Attendance support The LST refer students to the Principal who will convene a planning meeting with students, families and teachers to address barriers to improved attendance and set growth goals.
+Individual students, teachers, Principal Individual intervention Individual behaviour support planning This may include developing, implementing, monitoring and reviewing: behaviour support, behaviour response and risk management plans.
+Individual students, parent/carer, LAST, Principal